tydpan/tydpan.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Vision
+  - 2D/3D Detection, Segmentation, Generation
+  - Imbalanced, Long-Tailed Learning
-  - Machine Learning
+  - Representation Learning
+  - Multi-Modal, Multi-Agent, Robotic (Ego-Centric) Perception
   - Autonomous Driving

 # Education to show in About widget